 These quantified bed-scale parameter comparisons enable the recognition of (1) architectural similarities and differences between environments and (2) sub-environments within lobe deposits (e.g., medial vs. distal, confined vs. unconfined).
-This study also provides quantitative and statistical insights into lateral variability within and among submarine depositional deposits and provides quantitative data for constructing realistic geologic and reservoir models, particularly in data-poor settings where lateral lithology variability at the bed-scale is not observable and a major uncertainty (Hofstra et al., 2017) (Figure 6).
+This study also provides quantitative and statistical insights into lateral variability within and among submarine depositional systems and provides quantitative data for constructing realistic geologic and reservoir models, particularly in data-poor settings where lateral lithology variability at the bed-scale is not observable and a major uncertainty (Hofstra et al., 2017) (Figure 6).
 For example, the bed thickness and thinning rate distributions (Figure 2) can help refine the interpretation of core data and constrain well log correlations, providing more confident classification of depositional environment.
 However, this newly created database relies on the assumption that the interpretation of depositional environment (Table 1) is correct.
 This assumption is intensified in lobe subenvironments, where differences may be minimal and subjectively defined (cf. Prélat and Hodgson, 2013).
 Therefore, caution is urged when using data from this study, as they were created using interpretations derived from natural outcrop exposures that often are ambiguous.
 These issues underscore the need for more quantification of these metrics to create a robust dataset and to avoid solely using qualitative based outcrop interpretations.

 Summary and Conclusions

 To understand and quantify lateral heterogeneity of turbidite event-beds across different submarine depositional environments, we compiled previously published bed-scale correlation panels from channel, levee, channel-lobe-transition-zone, lobe, and basin-plain deposits.
 Almost 30,000 individual measurements of event bed parameters indicate that neither bed thickness nor net-to-gross alone are useful for distinguishing depositional environment.
 For example, bed thickness ranges overlap across all environments and net-to-gross values display are very similar for (1) channel deposits, channel-lobe-transition-zone deposits, and lobe deposits and (2) levee deposits and basin-plain deposits.
 However, utilizing a combination of thinning rate, bed thickness, and correlation distance (i.e., the distance over which thinning rate is measured), clear boundaries can be established between deposits from different submarine depositional environments.
 For example, lobe deposits show thinner sandstone and mudstone beds compared to basin-plain deposits, but lobe deposits have much higher thinning rates over lower correlation distances.
-However, lobe deposits exhibit the most variability in thinning rate and bed thickness (likely due to the (1) extreme facies variability in lobe deposits and (2) differing sediment supply, basin configuration, and tectonic setting of the compiled database), and consequently lobe deposits would be very difficult to confidently distinguish from other environments in the subsurface. we sub-classified lobe deposits to provide a more detailed analysis into unconfined, semiconfined and confined settings.
+However, lobe deposits exhibit the most variability in thinning rate and bed thickness (likely due to the (1) extreme facies variability in lobe deposits and (2) differing sediment supply, basin configuration, and tectonic setting of the compiled database), and consequently lobe deposits would be very difficult to confidently distinguish from other environments in the subsurface.
+We sub-classified lobe deposits to provide a more detailed analysis into unconfined, semiconfined and confined settings.
 The data confirm that confined lobes have thicker sandstone and mudstone beds and lower net-to-gross values as compared to unconfined and semiconfined lobes.
 However, the results for semiconfined lobes indicate that the degree of lobe confinement and subenvironment is not easily interpretable at the outcrop scale.
 This uncertainty could be partially caused by subjectivity of qualitative interpretations of environment, which demonstrates the need for more quantitative studies of bed-scale heterogeneity.
-Sandstone and mudstone lithologies display different bed thickness and thinning rate relationships within each deposit, providing another method for environment identification and also provide valuable insights for downslope flow evolution and the construction of stratigraphic architecture.
+Sandstone and mudstone lithologies display different bed thickness and thinning rate relationships in each deposit, providing another method for environment identification and also provide valuable insights for downslope flow evolution and the construction of stratigraphic architecture.
 For example, channels commonly show thicker sandstone beds that thin more rapidly than mudstone beds.
 The results from this study are immediately applicable to parameterizing forward stratigraphic models as well as constraining property distribution in reservoir models of submarine lobe deposits as well as other submarine depositional environments.